 - At home, you must take an antibiotic, an anti-inflammatory drug to lessen the wound pain, an acetaminophen, and a laxative, especially an antibiotic, which should be wholly completed.

-- Within 5-7 days after the A-P Vaginal Repair, you should take a rest (refrain from work) and be still to enable the wound to heal faster, and have little movement as possible to avoid wound disruption.
+- Within the first 5-7 days after the A-P Vaginal Repair, you should take a rest (refrain from work) and be still to enable the wound to heal faster, and have little movement as possible to avoid wound disruption.

 - You may experience light reddish bleeding out of the vagina in around 1-2 weeks after the surgery.
 A slim sanitary napkin should be used to monitor the post-operative bleeding.
 In case of a lot of bleeding or blood clot, swollen reddish wound and high fever, please contact the Hospital for suggestions or come to see Dr. Vitasna for the surgical wound examination.